How does metoprolol work?

 Are there any long-term side effects?

 Metoprolol is generally safe to take for a long time.
-In fact, it works best when taken for long periods of time.
+In fact, it works best when taken for a long time.

 How does it compare with other beta blockers?